LennartHennigs/SimpleFSM/README.md

   * Transition execution
   * Final state reached
   * the run interval of the state machine
-* Definition of an in_state intervall
+* Definition of an in_state interval
 * Functions for tracking the behaviour and progress of the state machine
 * Creation of a `Graphviz` source file of your state machine definition
 * TBD: Storage of the current state on files with `LittleFS` or SD card storage (TBD)